What It Means To Eat Clean

 Eating clean while eating out may be a bit more difficult, but it's mostly the same game you'd play in the grocery store.
 Stick to salsa on meat dishes, as opposed to the special sauces you may never find an ingredient list for.
 Also skip soups to avoid the added salt and sweetened beverages to steer clear of the added sugar.
 Mix and match the side orders the restaurant offers if a certain dish has a processed option you'd rather not have.
 If that means exchanging the ranch salad dressing on a specific salad for a basic vinaigrette, or nixing the candied pecans for slivered almonds so be it.
 Of course fried foods should be left off the table.

 A Break from Clean

 Eating clean can feel like a strict diet if you don't allow yourself some leeway every once in a while.
 Some clean eaters allow a little wiggle room for processed foods that have five ingredients or less.
 Others apply the 80/20 rule, sticking to a mostly clean plate 5 to 6 days a week but allowing a few meals to enjoy that little something something that's solely for your eating pleasure.

-Here's a set of shopping lists from Clean Eating magazine.
+Check out a sample Clean Eating Meal Plan.
+Also, here's a set of shopping lists from Clean Eating magazine.